KennyPeanuts/CPOM_Flux/exp_design/leached_litter_flux_exp.md

 ### Bottle Set-up

 Sediments will be collected from near the littoral zone of LPP with an Ekman dredge.
 The sediments will then be passed through a 250 &mu;m mesh to remove macroinvertebrates and CPOM.
 The resultant sediment slurry will then be homogenized and 100 ml of slurry will be added to each bottle and allowed to settle.
-Following settling, the overlying water will be siphoned off and replaced with pond water collected at the same time as the sediments.
+Following settling, the overlying water will be siphoned off and replaced with pond water, collected at the same time as the sediments until the overlying water looks clear.
+Typically this is 2 - 3 replacements.

 The leaf litter added to the sediments will come from senecent tulip poplar leaves collected in 2013 and air dried.
 The leaves will be leached for 4 days in DI water prior to cutting into 10 mm discs.
 Each bottle (except the sediment only bottle) will receive 20 leaf discs.

-Based on the timing of student access to work on the experiment, the sediments and bottle set-up
+### Bottle Sampling Protocol

+#### First Sampling

+1) Fill bottles to full volume and cap

+2) Remove 15 ml from each bottle and fix for T0 oxygen measurement

+3) Remove 15 ml from each bottle and incubate for Water Respiration

+4) Remove 5 ml of water from each bottle and filter through GFF for spec scan

+5) Replace 35 ml of water in bottle and seal

+6) Incubate bottle in the dark for 4 - 6 h

+7) Remove 15 ml from each bottle and fix fo T1 oxygen measurement

+8) Return bottles to dark uncovered

+#### Typical Sampling

+1) Remove 15 ml from each bottle and fix for T0 oxygen measurement

+2) Remove 15 ml from each bottle and incubate for Water Respiration

+3) Remove 5 ml of water from each bottle and filter through GFF for spec scan

+4) Replace 50 ml of water in bottle and seal

+5) Incubate bottle in the dark for 4 - 6 h

+6) Remove 15 ml from each bottle and fix fo T1 oxygen measurement

+7) Return bottles to dark uncovered